COVID-19 Vaccination Information

 - Plan on 20-30 minutes for your appointment as you will be observed for 15 minutes after your vaccination.
 Please be on time (not early or late) as appointments are designed to allow for social distancing.
 Wear a mask to your appointment.

 The most common side effects are pain/redness at the injection site.
-Some people also may experience headache, fatigue, muscle/joint aches and low-grade fever.
+Some people also may experience headache, fatigue, muscle/joint aches, and low-grade fever.
 Most side effects last less than 24 hours, although the arm in which you receive the injection may be tender for a few days.
 It's estimated 10-15 percent of those who receive the vaccine experience side effects in addition to injection-site tenderness.
-You will have the option to sign up for a national database for reporting side effects: V-Safe Information Sheet Also, here's information on what to expect after being vaccinated: What to Expect After Getting a COVID-19 Vaccination
+You will have the option to sign up for a national database for reporting side effects: V-Safe Information Sheet Also, here's information on what to expect after being vaccinated: What to Expect After Getting a COVID-19 Vaccine

 The Centers for Disease Control & Prevention (CDC) routinely updates its list of frequently asked questions and answers, with new information being added when confirmed.
 Click here for answers to many commonly asked questions: CDC - Frequently Asked Questions